Method of Education Delivery

-To attain good result, a student is expected to provide 50 minutes face to face for each credit per week, and at least one or two hours of self learning.
-The recently mentioned time is provided to recite and explore the material that has been accepted in course, for example: reading the textbook suggested, doing the task, etc.
+At BINUS UNIVERSITY, 1 credit equals to 36-48 hours/semester.
+To attain the good result, a student is expected to provide 50 minutes face to face for each credit per week, and at least one or two hours of self-learning.
+The recently mentioned time is provided to recite and explore the material that has been accepted in the course, for example: reading the textbook suggested, doing the task, etc.

 One credit is made up of:

 - An academic hour of scheduled face to face learning in the classroom with education staff.